PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/mutations.md

 <<<<<<< HEAD
 =======

 This document outlines our mutations and to which type of user each is constrained.
-Common types of mutations include insertions and deletions among others.
+Common types of mutations include insertions and deletions.
 Insertions are new changes to the Talawa API, while deletions removes.

 ### Type Of Users in Talawa
 >>>>>>> f246e762 (Added requested changes)